 Soju is generally made from sweet potato or other starches.
 It more or less tastes like watered down vodka.
-If that’s not your thing, they are also available in lemon and orange, which make them a little more palatable.
+If that’s not your thing, they are also available in lemon and orange, which makes them a little more palatable.
 Soju is always served in a shot glass, but no pressure, it can be sipped.

 I was on a mission to decipher the discrepancies between the different sojus and conducted a highly scientific

 reason to drink blind tasting but they only slightly differ.
-The subtle notes vary from hints of citrus, slight floral notes and nuttiness, to having a soft texture or more bite and structure.
+The subtle notes vary from hints of citrus, slight floral notes, and nuttiness, to having a soft texture or more bite and structure.
 You’d have to conscientiously try to really notice any differences.
 Each region has their own specific soju and it’s fun to taste them all.
 What makes soju so popular is its higher alcohol content of 17-21% and low ticket price of 1,300-3,000 won ($1.25-$3.)

 Makgeolli is made from rice.
 It is slightly effervescent, a touch sweet, and milky.
-It’s very easy to drink, and can be dangerous.
+It’s very easy to drink and can be dangerous.
 Like soju, every region has their own and they all slightly differ.
 Makgeolli is a little lighter with an alcohol level of close to 7-10%.
 It is served in small bowls.
 Fight the urge to lap it up like a tiny kitten.